ASL-LEX/make_sign_stills/README.md

 As a sign video is given to the script, each frame is analyzed and compared pairwise for changes.
 The first peak (i.e. a lot of changes between frames) is assumed to be the initial transport movement before the sign starts.
 The script then looks for negative peaks (i.e. small changes ≈ hold phases) and saves these frames as representative phases of the sign.

 ## Our work
+Mostly housekeeping on the script (to turn it into a command-line-application using plac), but also notably:

-Mostly housekeeping on the script.
-Added a video play method that highlights the detected key frames during playback, which can help in tuning the parameters of the algorithm.
+- Added a video play method that highlights the detected key frames during playback, which can help in tuning the parameters of the algorithm.
+- Added .gif creation

 ## Getting Started